 Read more about the IPS on ONS’ website.

 IPS estimates are not sufficient to measure migration to Northern Ireland, because they do not account for movements across the Irish border.
 The Northern Ireland Statistics Agency (NISRA) supplements ONS quarterly migration figures with GP registrations data.
 One result of this is that short-term migration estimates are not available for Northern Ireland.
 Supplementary analysis of the data for Northern Ireland, which is also available through ONS, is provided by NISRA.

 The Annual Population Survey (APS), which is used for the ONS dataset, Population of the UK by Country of Birth and Nationality, is a survey of households in the UK.
 The National Records of Scotland (NRS) also uses the APS to provide estimates specific to Scottish local authorities, in a similar publication called Population by Country of Birth and Nationality.
+These data are used in this guide to show the number and share of international migrants living in each local authority.
 APS estimates are not available for local authorities in Northern Ireland.
 The APS does not cover all migrants evenly.
 Estimates exclude people living in communal establishments – e.g., hotels and caravan parks – and may undercount subgroups of people with lower-than-average response rates to the survey, the recently arrived and short-term migrants.
 Response rates have declined over the past 20 years.

 Margins of error in survey data